evalseth/evalseth.github.io/README.md

 ## Credits

-This website was created with the help of Brendan Keith.
+This website was created with the help and assistance of Brendan Keith.
 I literally copied [his webpage](https://brendankeith.github.io/) and then replaced his personal information with mine.

 Additional credits to the original creator of the website template [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) and to the creator of [Academicons](http://jpswalsh.github.io/academicons/).
 Thanks!